 Contracts

 Course Code LAWF 3030 Section Number 92

 Instructor Dr Chris Hunt

 Course is open to 1L Course is required

 Semesters fall and winter Credits 6

 Days and Times Monday and Wednesd ay at 11:30 a.m. to 12:50) p.m.

-Assessment Method 30% or 0% mid-term exam (counts only if better than final exam) 70% or 100% final exam
+Assessment Method 30% or 0% mid-term ex 70% or 100% final exar cam (counts only if bette n er than final exam)

-Materials Stephanie Ben-Ishai and David Percy, Contracts: Cases and Commentaries, 10th edn (Toronto: Carswell, 2018)
+Materials d David Percy, Contracts In (Toronto: Carswell, 20

-Calendar Description Students undertake a legal and policy analysis of the basic principles and fundamental concepts of the law of contracts as they relate to commercial and consumer transactions.
+Calendar Description Commentaries, 10th edn (Toronto: Carswell, 2018) Students undertake a legal and policy analysis of the basic principles and fundamental concepts of the law of contracts as they relate to commercial and consumer transactions.
 Students explore the following: the formation of contracts including offer, acceptance and consideration; estoppel; privity; terms of contract, including exemption clauses; standard form contracts; bailment; mistake, misrepresentation and unconscionability; termination, including the doctrine of frustration; breach and remedies for breach; and dispute resolution processes.
 Emphasis is placed not only on knowledge of rules and principles, their historical derivation, rationale, efficacy and social validity, but also upon the creative use of contracts to both avoid and resolve disputes.

 Other Information

 Contracts

 Course Code LAWF 3030 Section Number 93

 Instructor Professor Jack Nelson

 Course is open to 1L Course is required

 Semesters fall and winter Credits 6

 Days and Times Tuesday and Thursday at 8:30 to 9:50 a.m.

 Assessment Method 20% Moodle quizzes x 20 (1% each) 30% or 0% mid-term exam (counts only if better than final exam) 50% or 80% final exam

-Materials will be provided through Moodle
+Materials will be provided throug sh Moodle

 Calendar Description Students undertake a legal and policy analysis of the basic principles and fundamental concepts of the law of contracts as they relate to commercial and consumer transactions.
 Students explore the following: the formation of contracts including offer, acceptance and consideration; estoppel; privity; terms of contract, including exemption clauses; standard form contracts; bailment; mistake, misrepresentation and unconscionability; termination, including the doctrine of frustration; breach and remedies for breach; and dispute resolution processes.
 Emphasis is placed not only on knowledge of rules and principles, their historical derivation, rationale, efficacy and social validity, but also upon the creative use of contracts to both avoid and resolve disputes.

-Other Information •
+Other Information

-Crime: Law and Procedure Course Code LAWF 3080 Section Numbers 91 and 92 Instructor Dr Robert Diab (fall) an d Professor Mark Manci ini (winter) Course is open to 1L Course is required Semesters fall and winter Credits 6 Days and Times at 11:30 a.m. to 12:50 p at 8:30 to 9:50 a.m. (sec , Assessment Method 40% or 0% mid-term exam (counts only if better than final exam) 60% or 100% final exam Materials Materials are provided through Moodle.
+Crime: Law and Procedure Course Code LAWF 3080 Section Numbers 91 and 92 Instructor Dr Robert Diab (fall) an d Professor Mark Manci ni (winter) Course is open to 1L Course is required Semesters fall and winter Credits 6 Days and Times at 11:30 a.m. to 12:50 p at 8:30 to 9:50 a.m. (sec , Assessment Method · cam (counts only if bette • Materials Materials are provided through Moodle.
 Cases are available online at canlii.org or scc-csc.lexum.com.
 Calendar Description Cases are available online at canlii.org or scc-csc.lexum.com.
 This course provides an anatomy of criminal conduct and its legal treatment, utilizing a limited range of criminal offences.
 Students examine the designation of human conduct as criminal and consider the social, cultural and political forces involved.
-Other topics include: the development of the criminal process in English common law, its translation to Canada and embodiment in the Criminal Code; the substantive elements of a criminal offence, including both physical and mental elements; the common law and code defences; procedural, tactical, ethical and evidential problems associated with criminal prosecution at both the pre-trial and trial stages; the sentencing process; and the position at law of the victim.
-Other Information This course also considers the effects of the criminal justice system on Indigenous peoples as well as sentencing of Indigenous persons.
+Other topics include: the development of the criminal process in English common law, its Other Information This course also considers the effects of the criminal justice system on Indigenous peoples as well as sentencing of Indigenous persons.